Information about conservation areas, and how we conserve and improve areas of character

 There are now 44 conservation areas in West Norfolk.
 They range from large conservation areas covering the older parts of central King's Lynn, to the conservation area at Burnham Overy Mills covering a small group of important buildings on the North Coast.

-You can view the conservation area boundaries on a map, using our 'find my nearest' facility.
+To see if you're in a conservation area, you can view the conservation area boundaries on a map, using our MyNearest facility.
+Please enter your postcode, select 'Planning' and then 'Conservation Areas'.

 Conservation Area Character Statements